tatigabru/kaggle-rsna/README.md

 ## Metrics
 The evaluation metric was provided in the challenge.
 The models were evaluated using the mean average precision (mAP) at different intersection-over-union (IoU) thresholds.
 [See evaluation here.](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/overview/evaluation).
-The implemented metric calculation is in src metric.py
+The implemented metric calculation is in src/metric.py

 ## Models
 The model is based on [RetinaNet](https://github.com/yhenon/pytorch-retinanet) implementation on Pytorch  with few modifications.
 A number of different base models architectures has been tested.
 Fig.2 shown validation losses for a range of various backbones.
 The SE-type nets demonstrated optimal performance, with se-resnext101 showing the best results and se-resnext50 being slightly worse.
 ![eda](pics/runs3.png)

 Fig. 2 Validation loss history for a range of model encoders.